francescomaiomascio/francescomaiomascio/README.md

 ---

-I design and engineer **runtime-centric cognitive systems**.
+I work on the **design of execution environments for intelligent systems**.

-I am not primarily interested in models, prompts, or isolated AI capabilities.
+My focus is not on models, prompts, or isolated AI capabilities.
-I am interested in **how intelligent systems execute**, how they are constrained, how they evolve over time, and how their effects can be observed, audited, and governed.
+I am interested in how systems *run*: how execution is structured, how state is produced, how effects are constrained, and how long-running processes remain intelligible, auditable, and governable over time.

-For me, intelligence is not an emergent property to be admired.
+For me, intelligence is not something to showcase.
-It is a **process to be controlled**.
+It is something that must remain **operationally accountable**.

 ---

-## Why this work exists
+## Motivation

-Most contemporary AI systems operate without a clear notion of authority.
+Most contemporary AI systems blur responsibility.

-Models decide.
-Side effects happen.
+Decisions emerge from opaque interactions between models, memory, tools, and side effects.
-State mutates.
+State mutates implicitly.
-Memory accumulates.

-But no component is truly responsible for *why* something was allowed to happen.
+Effects propagate without clear authority.

+When something goes wrong, there is no single place where responsibility lives.

 This is not only an AI problem.
+It is a systems problem.

-As software systems increasingly mediate real-world decisions, the absence of explicit execution semantics, lifecycle governance, and post-hoc auditability becomes a structural risk for the entire system we live in.
+As software increasingly mediates real-world decisions, the lack of explicit execution semantics, lifecycle boundaries, and post-hoc auditability becomes a structural risk.

-If intelligence is becoming infrastructural, then **execution must be sovereign**.
+If intelligent systems are becoming infrastructure, then **execution must be governed as infrastructure**.

 ---

-## My research focus
+## Research orientation

 My work explores how to design systems where:

-- execution is explicit and governed
+- execution is explicit and policy-driven
-- state is derived, never mutated implicitly
+- state is derived, not implicitly mutated
-- side effects are capability-gated and traceable
+- side effects are capability-bound and traceable
-- memory is an artifact, not an accident
+- memory is intentional, not accidental
-- long-running processes remain intelligible over time
+- long-running processes remain interpretable over time

-I approach this as **systems research**, not product development.
+I approach this as **systems research**, not product engineering.

-I am interested in:
+I care more about:
-- invariants, not features
+- invariants than features
-- lifecycles, not demos
+- lifecycles than demos
-- constraints, not convenience
+- constraints than convenience

+Complexity is unavoidable.
-Complexity is not something to hide.
+The problem is not to hide it, but to **structure it correctly**.
-It is something to **structure**.

 ---

-## ICE — A runtime architecture, not a framework
+## ICE — Execution as a first-class concern

-ICE is a **runtime specification and implementation effort**.
+ICE (Intelligent Cognitive Ecosystem) is a **runtime architecture and research effort**.

-It exists because the assumptions above cannot be validated inside traditional model-centric or framework-driven architectures.
+It exists because the properties above cannot be reliably enforced inside model-centric or framework-driven architectures.

-ICE defines a **kernel-like execution environment for cognitive systems**, built around:

-- explicit run lifecycles
-- event-only state derivation
-- deterministic replay without model re-execution
-- capability-based control of side effects
-- memory derived from validated events
+ICE treats cognition as something that happens *inside* a governed execution environment, not as an emergent property of models.

-The core assumption is simple and non-negotiable:
+The core assumption is simple:

 > Models perform inference.
 > Runtimes decide what is allowed to happen.